Julioarita/Quiz/README.md

 ## Fourth Problem:

 This one was the most tricky for me.
 I wasn't familiar with Unit Test.
+So far, I have been trying to code a minimal Unit Test and I haven't achieved, I would need more time to do it.
+So, as my time is over I decided to leave it blank.